-Status of MHSA Funding: New program funded with PEI Reversion through FY 19/20.
+Status of MHSA Funding: New program funded with PEI Reversion from Fiscal Year 18-19 through Fiscal Year 19-20.

-- Population served: Parents and caregivers of children up to age 16 residing in Mendocino County. - 2.
+- 1. Population served: Parents and caregivers of children up to age 16 residing in Mendocino County.
+This program will serve the families of children under 16. - 2.
 Services Provided: Six (6) one-hour seminars per year will be provided through local Family Resource Centers, targeting parents of children up to age 16.
-Eight (8) 8-week

-- groups per year of Triple P classes will be provided annually, to parents of children under age 16.
+Eight (8) 8-week groups per year of Triple P classes will be provided annually, to parents of children under age 16.
 Supervision and support to partnering agencies maintaining quality and consistency in the implementation of the program will be provided. - 3.
-Program Goals: To improve parenting skills, increase sense of competence in parenting priorities, improve self-awareness of parenting issues, reduce parental stress, improve the mental health outcomes for children and parents, and improve parent-child relationships. - 4.
+Program Goals: To improve parenting skills, increase sense of competence in parenting priorities, improve self-awareness of parenting issues, reduce parental stress, improve the mental health

+- outcomes for children and parents, and improve parent-child relationships. - 4.
 Program Evaluation Methods: The program staff conducts evaluation activities that meet the PEI requirements.
 The program will implement pre- and post- Parent Scale and pre- and post- Depression, Anxiety, Stress Scale (DASS).
 The program will provide number of groups held, number of attendees of each group, and location of each group quarterly for annual program evaluation.